What is Matcha Powder and Should We Be Consuming It?

 "Is matcha better for me than green tea?"

 Remember those antioxidant and anti-cancer effects I just talked about?
 Those are present at a much greater concentration in matcha than in green tea alone.
 Sometimes about 100 times greater than green tea leaves!
-So yes, the beneficial compounds in matcha are much greater than what’s found in green tea.
+So yes, the beneficial compounds in matcha are much greater than what’s found in green tea, although nothing is a “silver bullet” to health.

 "How do I make a matcha latte?"